ruby/typeprof/README.md

 ## Playground

-Accessing below URL, you can try to use typeprof gem on Web.
+You can try typeprof gem on the Web via the URL below.

 https://mame.github.io/typeprof-playground/